zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 Let's take `BuildInPrimitiveRenderer` on Windows for example, this is an OpenGL based renderer.
 Graphic data is represented as mesh.

+Just come across an article about GPU-accelerated rendering of Chrome: [Accelerated Rendering in Chrome - The Layer Model](https://www.html5rocks.com/en/tutorials/speed/layers/) by Tom Wiltzius.
+It's better to do some research on how other existing GPU-accelerated renderer functions.
+A perfect option is webkit.
+(I have got some kownledge on how it does GPU-based rendering but that's not enough.)

+But for now let's just stick to a simplest solution below.

 Each node's primitive is rendered into the mesh and then rendered by `Win32OpenGLRenderer`.
 Only part of the mesh corresponds to the primitive.
 So if a node changes its primitive, the corresponding part of the mesh should be updated/recreated.

 We will update mesh like this: